 SUMMARY: The Comprehensive Environmental Response, Compensation, and Liability Act ("CERCLA" or "the Act"), as amended, requires that the National Oil and Hazardous Substances Pollution Contingency Plan ("NCP") include a list of national priorities among the known releases or threatened releases of hazardous substances, pollutants or contaminants throughout the United States.
 The National Priorities List ("NPL") constitutes this list.
 The NPL is intended primarily to guide the Environmental Protection Agency ("EPA" or "the agency") in determining which sites warrant further investigation.
 These further investigations will allow the EPA to assess the nature and extent of public health and environmental risks associated with the site and to determine what CERCLA-financed remedial action(s), if any, may be appropriate.
-This rule proposes to add seven sites to the General Superfund section of the NPL.
+This rulemaking proposes to add eight sites to the General Superfund section of the NPL.
+This proposed rule also withdraws a previous proposal to add a site to the NPL.

-DATES: Comments regarding any of these proposed listings must be submitted (postmarked) on or before November 30, 2015.
+DATES: Comments regarding any of these proposed listings must be submitted (postmarked) on or before June 6, 2016.